-Unopened Preflop Raise (UOPFR) tracks the percentage of times that a player raises preflop when the action folds to him.
-This allows you to understand a player's tendencies at a deeper level than the VPIP/PFR poker statistic.
+Unopened Preflop Raise (UOPFR) tracks the percentage of hands in which a player raises preflop when the action folds to him.
+This allows you to understand a player's tendencies at a deeper level than the VPIP/PFR poker statistic does.
 VPIP/PFR gives you a general idea of the player type of your opponent.
-UOPFR gives detailed information on the range of hands your opponent is playing from each position.
+UOPFR gives you detailed information on the range of hands your opponent is playing from each position.

 What is a hand range?

-A hand range is the possible hand combinations that player opens from each position.
-Understanding your opponent's range of hands from each position is key information for developing your preflop cold calling range, your blind defense ranges, and your 3-bet ranges.
+A hand range is the possible hand combinations with which a player opens from each position.
+Understanding your opponent's range of hands from each position is key to developing your preflop cold-calling range, your blind defense ranges, and your 3-bet ranges, all of which will be discussed later.
 This guide introduces you to preflop hand ranges and calling raises in position.
-This knowledge is the foundation of your poker strategy and thinking about the game at a deeper level.
+This knowledge is the foundation of your poker strategy and is essential to thinking about the game at a deeper level.

-The pictures included in this poker guide are taken from a free program called PokerStove.
-This program is good for visualizing preflop ranges.
-Most online poker sites do not allow you to run PokerStove while you are playing, as it gives you an advantage they deem unfair.
-PokerStove is a tool for study and review.
+The images included in this poker guide are taken from a free program called Equilab.
+Most online poker sites do not allow you to run Equilab while playing, as it gives you an advantage they deem unfair.
+However, it is a useful tool for study and review.

 What is a good UOPFR for beginners from each position?

 As a beginner, we recommend that you never open limp.
-"Open limping" means that instead of raising as the first player into the pot, you merely call the big blind and "limp" into the pot.
-It is almost always better to raise preflop.
+"Open limping" means that instead of raising as the first player into the pot, you merely call the big blind.
+But it is almost always better to raise preflop.
 It makes your decisions and actions much clearer both preflop and postflop.

 You need to start with a selective range of hands.
 These hands are picked to flop strong holdings and powerful draws to make your postflop decisions easier and more profitable.
 As you grow stronger in your poker strategy, you will be able to widen these ranges by roughly 20%.

-All hands in purple are hands that are part of the top percentage of hands for each position that you can open profitably.
-Consider keeping this guide open as you play and refer to it for each position until you are familiar with the hand ranges.
+Each image below shows the percentage of hands that you can open with profitably according to your position.
+These hands are marked in blue.
+Consider keeping this guide open as you play, and refer to it for each position until you are familiar with the hand ranges.

 You win money from this position primarily by playing strong hands.